apache/skywalking-website/content/blog/2021-12-06-extend-skywalking-with-nbb/index.md

 ---
-title: "Extending SkyWalking with non-breaking breakpoints"
+title: "Extending Apache SkyWalking with non-breaking breakpoints"
 author: "Brandon Fergerson"
 date: 2021-12-06
 description: "SkyWalking is designed for easy customization, and with the latest release of Source++, it is now easier than ever to add non-breaking breakpoints to existing SkyWalking installations."